platform-acceleration-lab/cnd-deploy-practices-eduk8s/workshop-instructions/content/exercises/01-building-a-web-app.md

 # Building a blocking web application

-This exercise will walk you through building and running a basic blocking web application using
+This exercise will walk you through building and running a basic blocking web application on your local development environment.

+You will use Java and
 [Spring Boot](https://projects.spring.io/spring-boot/)
-on your "local" development environment.
+as your language and framework to handle the low level details for you.

 # Learning outcomes

 -   Describe how to run a basic web application in a development environment.
--   Describe how dependencies are declared and sourced when building your Spring web application.
+-   Describe how dependencies are declared and sourced when building your web application.
 -   Explain benefits and trade-offs of blocking web applications.

 # Getting started